 Individuals who do not require a visa to visit Germany do not require a visa to transit through Germany.

 The vast majority of other foreign travellers benefit from what is known as “transit privileges”.
 If during transit through a German airport, you do not leave the International Airport Area and if your destination is not within the Schengen area, you do not need a transit visa.
-However, if for some reason you need to enter the Schengen area during transit (for example to change terminals or if your destination is within the Schengen area), you may require a C visa.
+However, if for some reason you need to enter the Schengen area during transit (for example to change terminals or airports or if your destination is within the Schengen area), you may require a C visa.

 - Frankfurt International Airport (FRA)